iffse/pay-respects/rules.md

 # you can add as many `[[match_err]]` section as you want
 [[match_err]]
 # Note:
-# - patterns must be in lowercase
+# - patterns must be in lowercase without extra space characters
 # - patterns should be the output with `LC_ALL=C` environment variable
+# - this is a first-pass match.
+It should be quick so regex is not supported
 pattern = [
 	"pattern 1",
 	"pattern 2"